ManiacalMaynard/rogueWarriorMage/README.md

 ### Down the road maybe?

+*Okay, so this is pretty out there and can be answered more simply by using glyphs/symbols rather than charactures.
+This allows for more interesting and user familiary thematic variation in the future rather than getting sucked down into how to tastefully navigate the below.
+Leaving the below for possible future use.*
 Add additional characters with further diversity in mind.
  - Purely cosmetic, essential functions still play the same
  - Randomized at the start of each round for each role